27rg5/Search-Engine-Optimization/README.md

-Created a SEO software for websites.
+A group project to create SEO software for websites.